Corn, soybeans sag on U.S. export worries after Ida; wheat follows - Up News Info

 Article content

+Forecasts pointed to moderate weather for Midwest corn and soy crops, including rain in some dry northwestern zones, as attention turns to harvesting that is getting under way.

-Wheat futures followed corn and soy lower, backing away from 8-1/2-month highs set in August.
+Wheat futures followed corn and soy lower, retreating further from 8-1/2-month highs set in mid-August when worries about wheat shortfalls in North America and Russia had roiled markets.

 “The fundamentals of the northern hemisphere (crops) are generally known,” consultancy Agritel said in a note.
 “It is mainly technical considerations that are currently dominating.”